isabella232/api-blueprint-1/API Blueprint Specification.md

 Definition of at least one complete HTTP transaction as performed with the parent resource section.
 An action section **may** consists of multiple HTTP transaction examples for the given HTTP request method.

 This section **may** include one nested [URI parameters section](#def-uriparameters-section) describing any URI parameters _specific_ to the action – URI parameters discussed in the scope of an Action section apply to the respective Action section ONLY.

+This section **may** include one nested [Attributes section](#def-attributes-section) - attributes discussed in the scope of an Action section apply to the respective Action section ONLY.

 It **should** include at least one nested [Response section](#def-response-section) and **may** include additional nested [Request](#def-request-section) and [Response](#def-response-section) sections.